BiancaNCoelho/NQueens-OMP/README.md

 # NQueens-OMP
-N Queens puzzle solved in C implementation with OpenMP.
+N Queens puzzle implemented in C with OpenMP.

 ## Compile and Run
 To compile: